 New Study Shows Smallest Firms Bear Largest Per Employee Burden

-America’s smallest firms bear the largest per employee burden of federal regulatory compliance costs, according to a recent study released by the Office of Advocacy of the U.S. Small Business Administration.
+America’s smallest firms bear the largest per employee burden of federal regulatory compliance costs, according to a study released in 2005 by the Office of Advocacy of the U.S. Small Business Administration.
 Firms with fewer than 20 employees annually spend $7,647 per employee to comply with federal regulations, compared with the $5,282 spent by firms with more than 500 employees.

 The report measures disproportionate regulatory compliance impact on small business.
 The study finds that small business faces a 45 percent greater burden than their larger b usiness counterparts.